 Environmental education courses, including Birding for Change, a Rubenstein School service-learning course in which UVM students pair up with local elementary school students as birding buddies, bolstered Emily’s zest for teaching in the natural sciences.
 A semester as a teaching assistant in NR 1, the Rubenstein School’s introductory first-year natural history course, cemented her decision to seek a job in environmental education after graduation in May 2018.

-“It was rewarding to work with first-year students and support them as they navigated their first semester core course,” says Emily, who is also one of a dozen Rubenstein Stewards selected as student leaders to foster community in the School.
+“It was rewarding to work with first-year students and support them as they navigated their first semester core course,” says Emily, who was one of a dozen Rubenstein Stewards selected as student leaders to foster community in the School.
 “I enjoy the hospitality field and meeting people from all over the world but gravitate toward environmental education as my career choice.”